EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 IMPORTANT NOTES:

-1/ Definition of ‘Plot of Land’: According to EUDR Article 2 (27), a “plot of land” is defined as land within a single real estate property, recognized by the laws of the country of production, with sufficiently homogeneous conditions to assess the aggregate level of risk of deforestation and forest degradation associated with the commodities produced there.
+1/ Definition of ‘plot of land’: According to EUDR Article 2 (27), a “plot of land” is defined as land within a single real estate property, recognized by the laws of the country of production, with sufficiently homogeneous conditions to assess the aggregate level of risk of deforestation and forest degradation associated with the commodities produced there.
 This implies:

 • If multiple coffee plots are located nearby, it is not allowed to draw a polygon around all coffee plots (e.g., encompassing an area around a producing village or washing station).